Proton Holdings: 1990s

 Proton launched the three-door Proton Satria hatchback in 1994 and the two-door Proton Putra coupé in 1996, both of which are based on the Wira platform and powered by the same range of Mitsubishi engines offered in the Wira, except for the 2.0L diesel.
 The Proton Wira, Proton Satria and Proton Putra were exported and marketed across the European Union and Middle East during the 1990s.
 The Proton Perdana, a premium D-segment saloon, was launched in 1995.
 It is based on the seventh generation Mitsubishi Eterna, introduced in 1992, and was fitted with Mitsubishi's 4G63 2.0-litre straight-four engine.
 It was also offered with the superior 6A12 DOHC 2.0-liter V6 engine after 1999.
 The Perdana remains the only D-segment, V6-powered car to be commercially produced by Proton.
 A Citroën AX-based 1.1-litre five-door supermini called the Proton Tiara debuted in 1996.
 It was the result of a joint venture between Proton and PSA Peugeot Citroën, a collaboration which was later abandoned after the death of Proton's then CEO, Tan Sri Yahaya Ahmad in 1997.

 The first generation Proton Perdana, then the company's most premium offering.

 On 30 October 1996, Proton acquired an 80% stake in the British company, Lotus Group International Limited, valued at £51 million.
 The controlling interest was purchased from A.C.B.N.
 Holdings S.A. of Luxembourg, a company controlled by Italian businessman Romano Artioli, then also the owner of Bugatti.
 By 2003, Proton's stake in Lotus was increased to 100%.
 Lotus has been involved in the development of suspension and handling elements of all Proton cars launched since 1996.
-The Proton Satria GTi, widely regarded as the best Malaysian car ever produced, owes much of its success to Lotus' contributions.
+The commercial success of the Proton Satria GTi, is due in part to Lotus' contributions.